DenizAydin99/AirflowWeatherReport/README.md

 3. **Build and Start Containers:**

-   Bring down any previous containers:
+   Stop any running stack and remove volumes:
    ```bash
    docker-compose down --remove-orphans
    ```